Free crochet sunflower applique pattern

 No matter how you use it, this sunflower applique adds warmth, texture, and charm to any project.

-Because it’s small and portable, you can crochet a handful of sunflowers in an evening — perfect for last-minute gifts, decorating for fall, or just enjoying a cozy craft night.
-This sunflower applique is proof that even the smallest projects can bring big seasonal charm.
+Because it’s small and portable, you can easily crochet several sunflowers in one evening.
+They’re great for last-minute gifts, fall decorating, or adding a handmade touch to a cozy craft night.
+This sunflower appliqué proves that small crochet projects can still bring big fall charm.

 Free crochet sunflower pattern information